its-harsh-001001/Project-ALISA/README.md

 *FEATURES / TASKS*

-ALISA can perform the following tasks--
+ALISA can perform the following tasks-- <br />
 1.Answer questions using artificial intelligence <br />
 2.Can perform human like conversations using AI <br />
 3.It is fully voice operated <br />